ZEN10111/GL_DevOps_BaseCamp/Task2. K8S/Task2. K8S.md

  **5) Prepare Cronjob.yaml file which will test the connection to Nginx or Apache service every 3 minutes.**

- I will  test ClusterIP and  NodePort availability of the service
+ I will test ClusterIP and  NodePort availability of the service and headers

  CronJob_NGINX_port_status.yml